pohlm01/master-thesis/4_comparison.typ

 However, the precise realization is not straightforward as the present transparency log implementations rely on classical signatures such as @rsa or @ecdsa.
 Additionally, the mechanism to bootstrap the updates requires some engineering, as it cannot be assumed that the browser knows recent @mtc roots that could be used to set up a #gls("tls")-based update connection.
 Potentially, the update mechanism requires large X.509 certificates with @pq cryptography, at least in some cases.

+All the updates sizes scale linearly with the number of active @ca:pl.
+This means, if we assume only 15 @ca:pl that support the @mtc architecture, we can reduce the estimates on the update size for all scenarios by 90~% to 280~kilobyte for a full update, 120~kilobytes for an update every six hours including @ca signatures, and only three kilobytes for an update every six hours without the @ca signatures.
+@tab:mtc_update_size provides an overview of the numbers mentioned in the above text.

+Assuming only 15~@ca:pl is likely a reasonable estimate, as only the biggest @ca:pl are presumably willing to invest the necessary resources in such a fundamental change.
+@mtc serves purely as an optimization of the existing X.509 ecosystem.
+Thus, small @ca:pl that do not participate can still issue working certificates.
+These @ca:pl often exist because of various industry and government policies, which are generally covered by X.509 certificates and will likely not update to include @mtc for the foreseeable feature.

+#figure(
+  update_mechanism_size,
+  caption: [Required update bandwidth from the Transparency Service to each @rp] ) <tab:mtc_update_size>

+To evaluate the size estimates, it is helpful to set them in relation to the bandwidth required for browser updates nowadays.
+Therefore, we inspected the update size and frequency for Chrome and Firefox.
+@tab:chrome_release and @tab:firefox_release in the Appendix provide an overview about the recent release cadence for Chrome and Firefox, respectively.
+On average, Chrome releases a minor update every week, and a major release roughly every four weeks.
+Likewise, Firefox releases a major update every four weeks, but the minor updates are slightly less frequent with ten days in between on average.
+For Firefox, @tab:firefox_release contains also the update sizes for subsequent updates, which average to 13.2~MB.
+At the same time, Google claims that a minor update takes approximately 3~MB to 5~MB and a major update takes approximately 10~MB to 15~MB~@chrome_update_size.
+As a result, we assume that the update bandwidth per Firefox user is about 1.3~MB on a daily average.
+Similarly, the update bandwidth per Chrome user is about $3 dot 4 "MB" + 1 dot 13 "MB" = 25 "MB"$ per 28~days, i.e., approximately 900~kB per day.

+Comparing the bandwidth for current browser updates with the bandwidth for the tree heads reveals that the updates are of reasonable size, especially in the early days of an @mtc ecosystem.
+Starting with the first row of @tab:mtc_update_size, it becomes clear that the naive update mechanism to send the full validity window including the signature is impractical for 150 active @ca:pl.
+For a six-hour update cadence, the update mechanism needs to transfer 11~MB per user and day, which is a full order of magnitude larger than the present update mechanism transfers.
+For a smaller ecosystem with 15 @ca:pl even this naive approach could work out.
+The update capacity for the @mtc update mechanism would be similarly dimensioned as for the present browser update.
+In other words, the update bandwidth would need to be doubled.
+Nevertheless, the second row shows that the straightforward optimization to distribute only data unknown to the client reduces the required bandwidth significantly.
+While an @mtc ecosystem with 150 @ca:pl would still require about five times more bandwidth, an ecosystem with 15 @ca:pl adds only 50~% more update bandwidth to the already existing update mechanisms.
+Additionally, the daily update sizes in @tab:mtc_update_size assume that an update really happens every six hours.
+In practice, the schedule might aim for this update frequency, but updates will not happen that frequently, for example because a computer is turned off during the night, or because of a metered connection.
+This results in less data being transferred over the day.

+The third row, which moves the signature checks to the Transparency Service, shows that the update size can be marginal.
+Even for 150~@ca:pl, this scenario adds only 9~% to the regular Firefox update bandwidth.
+As discussed earlier, this requires trust in the Transparency Service and update mechanism.
+As the Transparency Service will likely be operated by the browser vendor, there already exists a trust relation, such that omitting the signature checks in the client device seems reasonable.

+One additional interesting observation, when reflecting on the update sizes, is to compare it with the data transferred for an ordinary page visit.
+Therefore, we visited four pages we assumed for a daily usage and measured the transferred data for an initial page load without user interaction while being logged in already.
+The results are not representative, but nevertheless serve as an indication.
+Loading the webpage of Gmail and Outlook transferred 6.6~MB and 10.6~MB, respectively.
+Loading The New York Times webpage (not logged in) and Google search transferred 2.7~MB and 0.8~MB, respectively.
+This demonstrates that even the worst-case scenario with a full update of 150~@ca:pl every six hours transfers just as many data as a single page visit at Outlook, and should therefore not cause serious problems from an end-user perspective.

 // - Size
 //   - Should not send whole signed validity window every day